magdalenamae/magdalenamae/README.md

 # **👋 Hi, I’m Magdalena**

-I’m a Software Engineer with ~3 years of experience, growing from junior to senior while working across projects that touch many parts of a business.
+I’m a Software Engineer with ~3 years of experience, growing from junior to fully fledged engineer while working across projects that touch many parts of a business.
 I focus on building reliable, scalable software and enjoy turning unclear requirements into practical solutions.

 **🚀 What I work with**